MorganASJ/MonoCheck/README.md

  ### Running MonoCheck on multiple trees

-In the directory trees there are a set of orthofinder gene trees for the same taxa as above.
+In the directory ./trees/ there are a set of orthofinder gene trees for the same taxa as above.
 If I wanted to check the monophyly of clades within all these trees manually it could take significant time.

 To run MonoCheck on a folder simply type the folder name instead of the tree.
 Unless given a direct path MonoCheck will check for the outgroup file and taxonomy file in the Working and Tree directory.

 Example:

-    python3 monocheck.py trees -clade Arthropoda Insecta Diptera -outgroup trees/outgroup.txt -email myemail@university.ac.uk
+    $ python3 monocheck.py trees -clade Arthropoda Insecta Diptera -outgroup trees/outgroup.txt -email myemail@university.ac.uk

 after running this command we will get output telling us the state of each of the three clades in each tree: